ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 ## Blockchain

 A blockchain has 2 components: **Consensus Engine** and **Virtual Machine**.
 VMs mainly deal with the implementation related to the block's structure: building and parsing.
-The Consensus Engine helps in reaching consensus on the block issued by VM.
+The Consensus Engine helps in reaching consensus on the block built by the VM.
 Here is a brief overview:

-1. A validator node wants to update the blockchain's state
+1. A node wants to update the blockchain's state
-2. It creates a block with state transition details in it
+2. The node's VM will notify the consensus engine that it wants to update the state
-3. It issues the block to the consensus engine
+3. Consensus engine will request the block from the VM with updates in it
+4. Consensus engine will verify the returned block.
+It will rely on VM's implementation of `verify()` method
-4. Consensus engine gossips the block within the network to reach consensus on it
+5. Consensus engine will gossip the successfully verified blocks within the network to reach consensus on it
-5. Depending upon the consensus results, the engine can either accept or reject the block
+6. Depending upon the consensus results, the engine can either accept or reject the block
-6. Every virtuous node on the network should have the same verdict for a particular block
+7. Every virtuous node on the network should have the same verdict for a particular block
-7. It depends on the VM implementation on what to do with the accepted or rejected block
+8. It depends on the VM implementation on what to do with the accepted or rejected block

 AvalancheGo provides the consensus engine for every blockchain on the Avalanche Network.
 The consensus engine relies on the VM interface to handle building, parsing, and storing blocks as well as verifying and executing on behalf of the consensus engine.